scotu/hn-sidebar/README.md

 ## Roadmap:

- * firefox WebExtensions compatibility
+ * feedback to the user when no result is found instead of spinning forever
  * cleanup current quick and dirty approach to avoid HN search on page load
- * show feedback to the user when a HN comment page is requested before loading completes, or when no result is found
+ * firefox WebExtensions compatibility
  * reactivate original auto-search behavior under a setting